Regularized Wasserstein Means for Aligning Distributional Data: Conclusion

 We have talked about the Wasserstein means problem and our method to regularize it.
 The results have shown that our method can well adapt to different problems by adopting different regularization terms.
-This work opens up a new perspective to look at the Wasserstein means problem, or the k-means problem.
+This work opens up a new perspective to look at the Wasserstein means problem, or the k-means problem, as well as regularizing them.

-In this paper, we adopted VOT to obtain the OT map.
-In general, other OT solvers, e.g. Sinkhorn distances, could also work in our framework.
-In that case, we need to compute the weighted centroid to update the support.
-In~\cite{damodaran2018deepjdot}, OT has been inserted into a neural network's loss function for aligning different domains, which could guide the following work to enrich deep neural networks by OT techniques including ours.
-Future work could also include regularizing Wasserstein barycenters.